EMDR for Depression: How Therapy Can Transform Your Life

 3. Improving Mental and Physical Health

-If you were frequently getting sick because your immune system was weakened, you might realize that you’re catching colds so often.
-And if you were dealing with muscle aches and chronic pain related to your depression, this symptom might lessen, too.
+For example, if you were frequently getting sick because your immune system was weakened, you might realize that you’re not catching colds as often.
+And if you were dealing with muscle aches and chronic depression-related pain, these symptoms might lessen as well.

-Plus, you’ll likely be able to sleep better.
-Once you are no longer tossing and turning at night, you will probably have more energy to socialize, exercise, and focus on other habits that are good for your mental health.
+Additionally, sleep disturbances are common in individuals with chronic depression.
+Many depressive patients struggle with insomnia or disrupted sleep cycles.
+However, EMDR for depression can help process unresolved emotional distress, leading to improved sleep quality.
+Once you are no longer tossing and turning at night, you will probably have more energy to socialize, exercise, and focus on other habits that support long-term well-being.